auriq/essentia_docs/source/reference/manpages/aq_udb.rst

 =====================

-For each export/count/scan operation, data is processed according to the commandline options in this way:
+For each export/count/scan operation, data is processed according to the command line options in this way:

 * Initialize Var columns according the `-var`_ options.

 * Scan the primary keys.
 For each key in the database:

-  * Execute `-pp`_ groups in the order they are specified on the commandline.
+  * Execute `-pp`_ groups in the order they are specified on the command line.
 For each ``-pp`` group:

     * Initialize Var columns according the `-bvar`_ rules.
     * Scan the ``-pp`` table.
 For each row in the table: